rjpost20/Classification-Project/README.md

 Presentation slidedeck PDF:
 https://github.com/rjpost20/Tanzania-Water-Classification-Project/blob/main/Tanzania%20Water%20Classification%20Presentation.pdf

-*This is an asssignment for learning purposes.
+*This is an assignment for learning purposes.
 The Tanzanian Ministry of Water is not involved with this assignment in any way.*

 <br>